MicrosoftDocs/sdk-api/sdk-api-src/content/audiostatemonitorapi/nf-audiostatemonitorapi-createrenderaudiostatemonitor.md

 ## -description

-Creates a new instance of [IAudioStateMonitor](nn-audiostatemonitorapi-iaudiostatemonitor.md) for the default render stream.
+Creates a new instance of [IAudioStateMonitor](nn-audiostatemonitorapi-iaudiostatemonitor.md) for render streams.

 ## -parameters